inveniosoftware/invenio/docs/modules/jsonalchemy.rst

              'source_tags': ['245__'],
              'type': 'creator'}]}}

-Here we are just showing one field but one file could contain from one up to *n* field definitions.
-Check out the ``atlantis.cfg`` file from the *Invenio demo site* to get a quick view about how your configuration file for your fields should look like.
+Only one field is shown here, but one file could contain from one up to *n* field definitions.
+Check out the ``atlantis.cfg`` file from the *Invenio demo site* to get a quick view about how the configuration file for your fields should look like.

 For the BFN lovers, this is something close to the grammar used to parse this::